meganbloemsma/flex-that-bicep/docs/testing.md

 ## :clapper: Using 'stages'

-By using stages you can verify the quality of your code before you deploy it.
+Through stages you can verify the quality of your code before you deploy it.
 You can view stages as 'steps' your deployment takes.
 With each step something is validated, checked, tested, etc.

 You can define these stages yourself in ADO's Pipelines.
 There are [templates](https://learn.microsoft.com/en-us/azure/devops/pipelines/release/env-templates?view=azure-devops) available but you can also manually define a stage through YAML or the ADO portal.
 Here I will elaborate on how to do it through YAML, but for all of these steps you can check the [documentation](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/add-template-to-azure-pipelines?tabs=CLI) on how to do it in the portal.